Localization of smooth p-power torsion representations of GL_2(Q_p): Localization of smooth GL2(Qp) -representations

-\begin{thm} The collection $\{\cA_U\}$ together with the localization functors~$j_{UV}^*: \cA_U \to \cA_V$ for~$V\subset U$ forms a stack {\em (}of abelian categories{\em )} over the Zariski site of~$X$. \end{thm} \begin{rem} By a stack in abelian categories over~$X$ we simply mean a stack over the Zariski site of~$X$ whose fiber categories are abelian.
-There are further properties one could ask of such an object, such as exactness of all the pullback functors, and indeed the stack determined by the~$\{\cA_U\}$ has a lot more structure, such as pushforward functors and acyclic {\v C}ech resolutions.
-This is very similar to the formalism underlying cohomological descent~\cite[\href{https://stacks.math.columbia.edu/tag/0D8D}{Tag~0D8D}]{stacks-project}, as might be expected taking into account the connection between the categories~$\cA_U$ and sheaves over a stack of $(\varphi,\Gamma)$-modules explained in the introduction. \end{rem} \begin{proof}[Proof of Theorem~\ref{thm: stack of abelian categories}] Since the localization functors $j_{UV}^*: \cA_U \to \cA_V$ are the identity on objects, it is straightforward to check that~$U \mapsto \cA_U$ defines a pseudo-functor in the sense of~\cite[Definition~3.10]{Vistoli}.
-More precisely, the universal property of localization specifies a natural isomorphism $j_{UW}^* \cong j_{VW}^*j_{UV}^*$ associated to any composite inclusion $W \subset V \subset U$ of subsets of~$V$, such that~$j_{UU}^*$ is the identity and Properties~(a) and~(b) in~\cite[Definition~3.10]{Vistoli} are satisfied.
+\begin{thm} The collection $\{\cA_{A, U}\}$ together with the localization functors~$j_{UV}^*: \cA_{A, U} \to \cA_{A, V}$ for~$V\subset U$ forms a stack {\em (}of abelian categories{\em )} over the Zariski site of~$X_A$. \end{thm} \begin{rem} By a stack of abelian categories over the Zariski site of~$X_A$ we simply mean a stack whose fiber categories are abelian.
+There are further properties one could ask of such an object, such as exactness of all the pullback functors, and indeed the stack determined by the~$\{\cA_{A, U}\}$ has a lot more structure, such as pushforward functors and acyclic {\v C}ech resolutions.
+This is very similar to the formalism underlying cohomological descent~\cite[\href{https://stacks.math.columbia.edu/tag/0D8D}{Tag~0D8D}]{stacks-project}, as might be expected taking into account the connection between the categories~$\cA_{A, U}$ and sheaves over a stack of $(\varphi,\Gamma)$-modules explained in the introduction. \end{rem} \begin{proof}[Proof of Theorem~{\em \ref{thm: stack of abelian categories}}] Throughout this proof we will drop the symbol~$A$ from the notation.
+Since the localization functors $j_{UV}^*: \cA_U \to \cA_V$ are the identity on objects, it is straightforward to check that~$U \mapsto \cA_U$ defines a pseudo-functor in the sense of~\cite[Definition~3.10]{Vistoli}.
+More precisely, the universal property of localization specifies a natural isomorphism $j_{UW}^* \cong j_{VW}^*j_{UV}^*$ associated to any composite inclusion $W \subset V \subset U$ of open subsets, such that~$j_{UU}^*$ is the identity and Properties~(a) and~(b) in~\cite[Definition~3.10]{Vistoli} are satisfied.
 By the procedure explained in~\cite[Section~3.1.3]{Vistoli} we obtain a fibered category~$\cA_\bullet \to X$.